sarthakdewanda/ai-phishing-email-detector/README.md

 ## Prerequisites

 - Python 3.9+
-- [Ollama](https://ollama.com) installed locally (optional — the app falls back to a rule-based summary without it)
+- [Ollama](https://ollama.com) installed locally (the app falls back to a rule-based summary without it)

 ---